zchee/neovim-wiki/FAQ.md

 #### Use an optimized build

-`:CheckHealth nvim` should report one of these "build types":
+`:checkhealth nvim` should report one of these "build types":

 ```
 Build type: RelWithDebInfo